Italian Easter Rice Pie (Pastiera di Riso)

 See the recipe card for quantities.

-What Rice to use for Italian Easter Rice Pie?
+What Rice is best for Italian Easter Rice Pie?

 While arborio rice is recommended (and my favorite for this recipe)- you can use a white medium-grain or even long-grain rice variety.